Cray-HPE/docs-csm/operations/network/dns/Manage_the_DNS_Unbound_Resolver.md

 Manager logs will show the status of the latest "true up" of DNS with respect to DHCP actual leases and SLS/SMD status.

-(`ncn-mw#`) The following command shows the last four lines of the last Manager run, and can be adjusted as needed.
+(`ncn-mw#`) The following command shows the last four lines of the last manager run, and can be adjusted as needed.

 ```bash
 kubectl logs -n services pod/$(kubectl get -n services pods | grep unbound | tail -n 1 | cut -f 1 -d ' ') -c manager | tail -n4